-In May of 2017, I bought a used Ford Transit Cargo Van and began converting it into an off-grid mobile home named Casper.
-The process took about 2 months while working on it part-time and cost about $3,480.
+In May of 2017, I bought a used Ford Transit and began converting it into an off-grid mobile home named Casper.
+The van build took about 2 months while working on it part-time and cost about $3,480.

 About the Van

-The conversion was a somewhat sporadic endeavor, spanning 2-months, while working off and on with the help of friends and family.
+The conversion was a somewhat sporadic endeavor, spanning 2-months while working on and off with the help of friends and family.
 I didn’t keep thorough track of how many hours I spent working on the van build, but I’d guess about 100 hours of labor went into it.

-I included a cost sheet of all the building expenses at the bottom of this post with names of specific materials.
-I also added screenshots of products I used in my conversion that I highly recommend in your own van build.
+I included a supply sheet of all the building materials and expenses at the bottom of this post.
+I also made a conversion kit, which includes products I have used in both my budget and “luxury” conversions that I highly recommend in your own van build.
 I purchased almost everything for the van on Amazon or at Home Depot.

 I used quite a few resources to get started, mostly Youtube van conversion tutorials, Pinterest for design and layout ideas, and The Vanual.

-DISCLAIMER: Even with all the preparation, the build consisted of a lot of trial and error- considering I had ZERO woodworking experience prior to the van.
+DISCLAIMER: Even with all the preparation, the build consisted of a lot of trial and error- considering I had ZERO prior woodworking experience.
 This is an amateur van build, so feel free to take my suggestions and lessons with a grain of salt.
-In most cases, I chose the easiest, quickest, cheapest options (with the exception of the solar battery system) because I was anxious to get on the road.
+In most cases, I chose the easiest, quickest, cheapest options (with the exception of the expensive solar electric system) because I was anxious to get on the road.
 I don’t claim that this is the best way to convert a van, but everything I built worked well for 3 months of full-time van life and about a year of part-time van adventures.

-So without further ado, here’s how it all went down…
+So without further ado, here’s how the van conversion went down…

 Casper, came quite bare, with these wood beams on the side, which I decided to leave on.
 It also came with a metal partitioner in the front, behind the driver and passenger seats, which I had taken out at the car dealership I bought the van from.